Additional Community Policies

 - Delivery of alcohol to a residence hall or to a student’s Barnard mailing address.

-- Any evidence of use of illicit drugs off campus (lingering odor of marijuana, drug residue on clothing, etc) may be considered a violation of this policy.
+- Any evidence of use of illicit drugs off campus (lingering odor of cannabis, drug residue on clothing, etc) may be considered a violation of this policy.

 Residents 21 and older may possess and consume alcoholic beverages (referred herein “alcohol”) within residence halls in accordance with the following: